 5. The Color Trio: Take note from this beauty and opt for the darkest shade at the root fading into a lighter shade followed by a bright pop at the ends.
 Talk about multidimensional and totally unexpected! (via Negin Mirsalehi)

 8. Golden Brown: Maybe you just returned from a Mediterranean vacation spent sunning yourself on a yacht.
-Or maybe you and your stylist just conspired to evoke that look, but don’t worry, we’ll never tell. (via Willow Lane)
+Or maybe you and your stylist just conspired to evoke that look; don’t worry, we’ll never tell. (via Willow Lane)

 10. Cool Blonde: If you’ve ever been jealous of the natural highlights children develop in the summer, you can rein in your inner green-eyed monster.
 With a blonde balayage-d ‘do, you can look that natural too. (via We Heart It)

-11. Splashlights: If you’re looking for something edgier, balayage is also used to created a look called the splashlight, where color is only painted onto the middle of the strand.
+11. Splashlights: If you’re looking for something edgier, try splashlight, a technique where color is only painted onto the middle of the strand.
 We’re just waiting for this one to take over the runway. (via Everything Emily)

-12. Snowy Blonde: Want to go platinum, but afraid to take the plunge?
-Use balayage to paint it at varying heights on your strands.
+12. Snowy Blonde: Want to go platinum but afraid to take the plunge?
+Paint it at varying heights on your strands.
 You get all the wow of such a bright blonde, but you keep the warmer, subtler tones near your face. (via Add Hairstyle)

-13. Julia Engel: Not only does balayage created gorgeous, multi-layered color, it also lets you get away with stretching out salon visits just a little longer.
+13. Honey Shades: Not only does balayage create gorgeous, multilayered color, it also lets you get away with stretching out salon visits just a little longer.
 Who’s to say if those are roots or just a part of the masterpiece? (via Gal Meets Glam)